 There were more Civil War plots, including a visit from General Grant which gives Johnny the chance to recount Lee’s surrender to a young boy; an old friend from the Army trying to make it as a boxer; facing the man who tortured him when he was a Union prisoner of war; getting into a gunfight after an argument over the Civil War; helping escort Jefferson Davis back to Richmond while trying to foil an assassination attempt.

-Guest stars during the second season included Tex Ritter, Soupy Sales, Gigi Perreau, Leonard Nimoy, Claude Atkins, Jamie Farr, Leif Erickson, John Carradine and John Dehner (who played the same part in two episodes).
-The last first-run episode of The Rebel was aired on June 18th, 1961.
-Repeats were shown through September.
+Guest stars during the second season included Tex Ritter, Soupy Sales, Gigi Perreau, Leonard Nimoy, Claude Atkins, Jamie Farr, Leif Erickson, John Carradine, and John Dehner.

 After two seasons and 76 episodes The Rebel came to an end.
-Exactly why it was canceled is unknown.
-In mid-April 1961 The Los Angeles Times reported the cancellation, stating that "shows of the nature of The Rebel, which had high ratings and was, generally, a well-made, intelligent program, are not dying because of the decline of the west -- they're moving aside for the general trend in television -- particularly on ABC -- toward hour shows" .
+Exactly why it was cancelled is disputed.
+According to Cecil Smith in April 1961, it was due to a shift away from western TV shows.
+“Shows of the nature of The Rebel, which had high ratings and was, generally, a well-made, intelligent program, are not dying because of the decline of the west–they’re moving aside for the general trend in television–particularly on ABC–toward hour shows” .

-Furthermore, according to Thomas W. Moore, ABC's vice president in charge of programming and talent, the network would be cutting its number of action/adventure programs; The Rebel was being canceled even though "it captures about 35 per cent of the Sunday evening audience in its time slot and has sponsors clamoring to back it" .
+ABC insisted it was cutting back on the number of action and adventure shows.
+The Rebel was ending despite the fact that “it captures about 35 per cent of the Sunday evening audience in its time slot and has sponsors clamoring to back it” .

 He roamed through the West.